 Completely lacking green leaves, this plant grows as a single stem marked with red and white stripes.
 Each flower has red-brown sepals but no petals, and underneath each flower is a small scale-like leaf.
 Candystick are mycotrophic, which means instead of using photosynthesis to get energy, they form a complicated three-way relationship with fungus and coniferous fir trees to survive.
 The candystick draws energy from the fungus associated with its roots.
 The fungus in turn derives energy from tapping into the roots of fir trees.
 With no need for the sun, candystick can be found in shady, deep woods.

 Leaves are mostly basal with three main lobes, each main lobe further divided into three lobes, and bluish-green in color.
-Usually found growing along streams and the edges of meadows between 2,500-5,500 feet (760-1,670 meters) elevation.
+Usually found growing along streams and the edges of meadows between 2,500-5,500 feet (760-1,670 m) elevation.

-Also known as a Calypso Orchid, this beautiful flower is a hidden treasure of Mount Rainier's forests.
+Also known as a Calypso orchid, this beautiful flower is a hidden treasure of Mount Rainier's forests.
 A single flower, barely reaching a height of 6 inches (15 cm), emerges from a bulblike corm, with only one dark green egg-shaped leaf per plant.
-Fairy Slippers have delicate, easily-damaged root systems, and can be hard to spot among the thick moss carpeting forest floors.
+Fairy slippers have delicate, easily-damaged root systems, and can be hard to spot among the thick moss carpeting forest floors.
 If you are fortunate enough to find a fairy slipper, please take care to avoid trampling them.

 Very common at low elevations in the park, fireweed can color whole hillsides with its distinctive magenta flowers.
 Stems are about 3-6 feet (1-2 m) tall, with numerous, alternating lance-like leaves, and topped with a cluster of dense flowers.

-A common evergreen shrub, Kinnikinnik often forms mats on dry slopes, forest clearings, and other exposed sites.
+A common evergreen shrub, kinnikinnik often forms mats on dry slopes, forest clearings, and other exposed sites.
 Leaves are leathery and oval-shaped, alternating along tough reddish stems.
 Drooping, urn-shaped pink flowers give way to bright red berries.
-Kinnikinnik is also known as Common Bearberry.
+Kinnikinnik is also known as common bearberry.

 This mycotrophic plant is usually found growing in clumps in old coniferous forests.
 A single stem grows to be 4-16 inches (10-40 cm) tall, and can range in color from yellowish-brown to the occasional bright red.